 - When should this action be executed?

 Imagine that an auditor is reviewing your organisation.
 Put yourself in their shoes.
-They are looking for you to say what you do - then crucially that you are doing what you say.
+They are looking for you to say what you do and then crucially that you are doing what you say.
 A process needs to reflect what is done in practice.

 Optimising for Clear and Useful Outcomes